MTDonovan/Evalit/README.md

 150 . up {25} // This line will resolve to "187.5"
 ```

-You can also assign the result of mathematical expressions and functions to a constant.
+You can also assign the result of mathematical expressions and functions to a variable.
 To
-use a function in a constant assignment, you are required to prefix the assignment with "@
+use a function in a variable assignment, you are required to prefix the assignment with "@
 .".

 ``` js